 This step deals with measuring performance against corporate standards or targets set at earlier stages.

 Salient Features of Management Process

-Management process requirements are planning, organizing, directing and controlling an organization to achieve its goals.
-The management process consists of various steps such as planning, organizing, staffing, leading and controlling.
-These steps are done continuously throughout the life cycle of an organization.
+The What is management process question often arises among professionals.
+Management process requirements are planning, organizing, directing, and controlling an organization to achieve its goals.
+The management process consists of various steps such as planning, organizing, staffing, leading, and controlling.
+These steps are carried out continuously throughout the life cycle of an organization.

-This article aims to provide a basic understanding of how these processes work together to help you better understand how they affect your day-to-day job function and the overall success or failure of your organization.
+This article aims to provide a basic understanding of how these processes work together, offering insights into how they influence your day-to-day job function and your organization's overall success or failure.

 For example, suppose you work in customer service at an organization.
 In that case, your job probably includes multiple processes such as answering phone calls from customers and resolving their issues, entering data into computer systems so other employees and so on can process them.

 If you work in an office environment, you probably have a process for managing your time, meeting with coworkers and other tasks that need to be done.
 For example, if you’re new to the company, one of your first tasks will be learning about the various processes used by employees and how they fit together.

 The management process is a set of activities that are performed to achieve organizational goals.
 It comprises three major components: